Refer: OWasp A03:2021

 [12:29:07] [CRITICAL] all tested parameters do not appear to be injectable.

-After learning the 1st request we captured isn’t valuable, we move on to the next request GET /labs/i0x02.php
+After learning the 1st request we captured isn’t valuable, we move on to the next request GET /labs/i0x02.php which contains our session cookie in the body.

 Cookie: session=6967cabefd763ac1a1a88e11159957db